zks-protocol/zks/README.md

 ## 🌟 Why ZKS?

-ZKS Protocol is the **world's first unbreakable networking protocol**, backed by **fundamental physics and mathematics**.
-Built with Rust, it provides mathematically proven unbreakable encryption that cannot be broken by any amount of computational power, quantum computers, or universal energy.
+ZKS Protocol is a **post-quantum secure networking protocol** built with 100% safe Rust.
+It provides defense-in-depth encryption with multiple layers of security, including an offline mode that achieves **true Information-Theoretic Security** via physical key exchange.

 | Protocol | Description | Security Model |
 |----------|-------------|----------------|